GeneralBots/botbook/src/07-gbapp/containers.md

 botserver uses LXC (Linux Containers) for isolated component deployment with system-level containerization.

+> ⚠️ **IMPORTANT**: All container create and management commands must be run from the **host system**, not from inside a container.
+The botserver binary manages LXC containers from the host level.

 ## What is LXC?

 - **System containers** - Full Linux userspace (lightweight VMs)